-Maintain your immigration status IEC Canada (COVID-19)
+Maintain Your Immigration Status – IEC Canada (COVID-19)

-The most common mistake we come across among our participants is thinking that if you come from a country that does not require a visa to enter Canada as a visitor, many people tend to believe that they can just remain in Canada as a visitor with a valid ETA (Electronic Travel Authorization) after their Working Holiday, Young Professional or International Co-Op work permit expires – This is a MISTAKE!
+The most common mistake we come across among IEC participants is thinking that if you come from a country that does not require a visa to enter Canada as a visitor, many people tend to believe that they can just remain in Canada as a visitor with a valid ETA (Electronic Travel Authorization) after their Working Holiday, Young Professional or International Co-Op work permit expires – this is a MISTAKE!
 You MUST apply for an extension, otherwise, you will remain in Canada illegally.
 An ETA is not an authorization to remain in Canada after your IEC work permit expires.
-An ETA is an Authorization to enter Canada by flight, just that!
+An ETA is an authorization to enter Canada by flight, just that!
 Don’t confuse your visitor status with an ETA.

-Be sure you do NOT overstay in Canada after your International Experience Canada work permit expires, even now, during the COVID-19 situation, the regulation is the same.
+Be sure you do NOT overstay in Canada after your International Experience Canada work permit expires.
+Even now, during the COVID-19 situation, the regulation is the same.

 IRCC makes it very easy for you to do this online through your MyCIC account, you just need to follow their instructions to avoid any future problems when you try to apply for another permit or even entering Canada in the future.
 Do things right!

-Apply for an extension as a visitor if you can not leave Canada.
+Apply for an extension as a visitor if you cannot leave Canada.

 If you are currently on an International Experience Canada work permit: Working Holiday, Young Professional or International Co-op category, that is about to expire, and you are not planning on leaving Canada due to the COVID-19 situation, then you should apply online to extend your stay in Canada.
 Once you do so, you will be allowed to remain in Canada until a decision is made on your new application, in other words, this is also known as “Implied Status”.